contao/docs/docs/manual/installation/move-contao.en.md

 Moving a local installation to a live server is almost the same as a new installation.

 {{% notice warning %}}
-To avoid inconveniences when moving, your local server should have the**[same PHP version](../systemvoraussetzungen/#mindestanforderungen-an-php)** as running on the live server.
+%To avoid inconvenience during the move, your local server should have the**[same PHP version](../systemvoraussetzungen/#mindestanforderungen-an-php)** as running on the live server.
 {{% /notice %}}

-## Moving Contao with the Contao Manager
+## Move Contao with the Contao Manager

 ### Export database on the local server